SNM-Cabs/.github/profile/README.md

 - The company was founded in 2023 and has grown rapidly since

 ## 📝 License
-Grel Cabs projects are typically licensed under [license type].
-See individual repositories for specific license information.
+Grel Cabs projects are privately licensed.
+All rights reserved.

 ---

-<p align="center">Made with ❤️ by Grel Cabs</p>
+<p align="center">Made with ❤️ by Team GrEl</p>